LWAYVE/android-sdk/README.md

 The following document provides background information on the LWAYVE platform as well as provides setup and usage instructions for the LWAYVE SDK for Android.
 The content in this document is divided into the following sections:

 - Section 1: Introducing LWAYVE and Contextual Audio
-- Section 2: Installing and Setting Up LWAYVE
+- Section 2: Implementing the LWAYVE SDK in an Android Project
 - Section 3: Testing LWAYVE
 - Section 4: Using LWAYVE Methods